thenaterhood/gscreenshot/README.md

 --select-color
 :   RGB or RGBA hex value for the selection color box.
 Defaults to "#cccccc55".
 This can be used to
     remove transparency from the selection box if a compositor is not in use.
+An empty string '' is also accepted to use the underlying selection utility's defaults.

 -V, \--version
 :   Display the version, supported features, and additional relevant information.